NOTE: Canada exported over CA$168.8 million worth of bottled water products to the world in 2014.

 I attended one of those workshops put on by the Govt to help entrepreneurs.

-I remember how flabbergasted I was: the Government employee listed the sectors for economic growth that had been identified through their strategic planning.
+I don’t forget how flabbergasted I was: the Government employee listed the sectors for economic growth that had been identified through their strategic planning.

 It was verbal, but also in the written presentation.

-Water was an identified lucrative export item back then (would have been middle, late 1990s).
+Water was an identified lucrative export item back then (would have been middle 1990s).

 I lodged complaint, but lone voice in the wilderness of that circle!